Proto-Germanic grammar: a-stems

 The a-stems descended from the PIE thematic inflection and were by far the most common type of noun in Proto-Germanic.
 Although they could originally be any gender in PIE (as could be seen in Latin), in Proto-Germanic they were restricted to either masculine (ending in -az) or neuter (ending in -ą).
 The two genders differed only in the nominative, vocative and accusative cases; the other three cases were identical for both.
 There were two smaller subgroups within the a-stems, ja-stems, and wa-stems.
 These were declined the same as regular a-stems, but with a suffix -(i)j- or -w- before the ending.
 It was only in the daughter languages that the wa- and (especially) ja-stems began to diverge significantly from the regular a-stems.

-The Proto-Indo-European genetive & dative singular endings *-osyo and *-oey, alongside the instrumental plural -ōys have the reconstructed results of *-as/-is, -ai, and *-amiz instead of the more expected **-az (same as the nominative singular *-az) and **-ōj (compare the nominative plural *-ōz from -oes) and -**ōiz.
+The Proto-Indo-European genitive & dative singular endings *-osyo and *-oey, alongside the instrumental plural -ōys have the reconstructed results of *-as/-is, -ai, and *-amiz instead of the more expected **-az (same as the nominative singular *-az) and **-ōj (compare the nominative plural *-ōz from -oes) and -**ōiz.
 The reason for this is unclear, but some theories have been put forward as to why.